jhlagado/struct-z80/README.md

 ```

-## Step 2: implement \_if, \_else and \_endif macros:
+## Implement structured programming macros:

-In assembly language, program logic is obscured by the way it is expressed in terms of state flags and branches.
+In assembly language, program logic is obscured by the way it gets expressed in terms of state flags and branches.
 Consider this simple example of inverting a binary value which we'll first express in a structured language:

 ```
 let a = input;